zielichowski/account/README.md

 - Tests are written in the best test framework for JVM applications - spock
 - Test code coverage around 95% (measured with Intellij plugin)
-- You can run only unit tests using:
+- If you want you can run only unit tests using:
   * script: `account_script.sh -unit`
   * maven: `mvn clean test -pl account-app -am`

-- Integration tests are included from maven verify phase
+- Integration tests are included from maven `verify` phase

 # Architecture tests